site2site/site2site.github.io/assignments/assignment1.md

 When you are finished, add your program/app to the wiki [Programs/App](https://github.com/site2site/site2site.github.io/wiki/Programs-Apps) index page using the example there.
 Be sure to list the programmatic areas your app supports (eg. design, event, exhibition, etc).

+Finally, submit a pull request for the site2site.github.io repository.

-### The Objects
+### The Object

-For each of the objects you propose, you will need to add them to the course Object Index.
-To begin, make a copy of the [boilerplate](/objects/hand-held-event-microphone) folder as a template.
-Change the name of the hand-held-event-microphone folder to the name of your object (in lowercase, using dashes to separate words), and use the object.md file as a template for documenting your object.
-Do this for each object.
-Your app should specify as many connected objects as you deem necessary, but you are only responsible for adding a maximum of three to the Object Index.
+Choose one of the objects that your program/app takes advantage of and complete the same process above for that object.

+*	begin by using the boilerplate directory in the `objects` directory as your template
+*	be sure to give your object a descriptive name
-When you are finished, add your object to the [Object Index](/objects/index.md).
+*	add your object to the [Object Index](https://github.com/site2site/site2site.github.io/wiki/Object-Index) page of the wiki

-## Aesthetics

-A key consideration throughout this course will be on aesthetics.
-In order to operate on the architecture imaginary - specifically, on the way architects think - we must avoid using the visual rhetoric of futurology.
-One polemic of the course is that architecture is online, already.
-It must be registered throughout the production of the course that the work we are doing is simply catching architecture up to the present state of technology, rather than projecting a forecast into the distant future.

-## Studio-X NYC Visit and Collective Database

-Each student is requested to visit Studio-X NYC before the week 2 class session and take photos of the space in general, and details of whichever elements the student thinks they may eventually wish to hack.
-Please upload these images to the [Studio-X photos folder](/locations/Studio-X%20NYC/photos).

-Each student is also requested to collect at least one 3D model in .STL format of an object in Studio-X, or an object their program/app specifies.
-This model can come from any source, or be self-generated, though they must provide a license that will allow others to use them free of charge for any activity (equivalent to the MIT license).
+Finally, submit a pull request for the site2site.github.io repository.

+### The Sensor

+Choose one of the sensors that your object takes advantage of and complete the same process above for that sensor.

+*	begin by using the `boilerplate.md` file in the `sensor` directory as your template
+*	be sure to give your sensor a descriptive name and name the file with that name (separating multiple words with dashes, not spaces)
+*	add your sensor to the [Sensor Index](https://github.com/site2site/site2site.github.io/wiki/Sensor-Index) page of the wiki

+Finally, submit a pull request for the site2site.github.io repository.

+### The Actuator

+Choose one of the actuators that your object takes advantage of and complete the same process above for that actuator.

+*	begin by using the `boilerplate.md` file in the `actuator` directory as your template
+*	be sure to give your actuator a descriptive name and name the file with that name (separating multiple words with dashes, not spaces)
+*	add your sensor to the [Actuator Index](https://github.com/site2site/site2site.github.io/wiki/Actuator-Index) page of the wiki

+Finally, submit a pull request for the site2site.github.io repository.

-## Deadlines and Collective Critique
+## Partner Critique

-Each program/app scenario and contributions to the Object Index must be online by 11:59pm on Tuesday, September 10, 2013.
+Each program/app scenario and contributions to the Object, Sensor and Actuator Index must be online by 11:59pm on Tuesday, September 10, 2013.

-By noon on Thursday, September 12, 2013, each student must have offered comments to exactly - no more, no less - one other student, on both their local and global app.
-You will do this by forking each of their repositories, adding a Critique section to the bottom of both scenario.md files, and adding your comments here.
-You will then issue a pull request on both repositories.
-The student who created the original repository will then accept your pull request and merge your changes into their master branch.
+By noon on 11:59pm on Wednesday, September 11, 2013, each student must have offered comments to exactly - no more, no less - one other student, on their app.
+To organize this, first sign up on the [Programs/App](https://github.com/site2site/site2site.github.io/wiki/Programs-Apps) index of the wiki by putting your Github username next to someone else's project (see the example on the wiki).
+You can only sign up to critique someone that doesn't already have a critic, so each program/app will be critiqued.

+Once the student you have signed up to crit has had their program/app merged with the master branch of the original repository, delete your local forked version of site2site.github.io.
+Then, fork it again.

+Open their program/app `scenario.md` file and add a Critique section to the bottom with your comments.
+You will then issue a pull request.